 You can renew items at the Help desk or online using the Library SmartSearch or you can telephone on 0121 204 4525.
 If staff are busy, please leave a message and they will return your call as soon as possible.

 If you would like to borrow books or journals in alternative formats, you might find it useful to contact organisations such as the Royal National Institute for the Blind (RNIB), who will lend materials direct to you on completion of a declaration form.
 You will need the form signed by a Doctor or Health Visitor.
-It can also be signed by the University's Disability Coordinator.
+It can also be signed by the Disability Support Manager.

 If you need further advice on obtaining alternative format materials, please contact Anne Perkins, Public Services Coordinator, in advance, tel.
 0121 204 4492, email firstname.lastname@example.org.